Why Don’t We All Become Anarchists?

 Humankind has existed in a state of social anarchy for approximately 95% (yes, ninety-five percent) of its entire temporal existence on the planet.

-Would you like to picture this 95%?
+Would you like to picture that 95%?
 Then take a look at the following blue-and-red line:

 Those of course were not the only people on Earth back then.
-There were, dispersed in the “Old World” (Africa, Asia, Europe), individuals of our ancestor species H. erectus, one branch of which were the Neanderthals.
-These last ones used to be in Europe and the Middle East.
+There were, dispersed in the “Old World” (Africa, Asia, and Europe), individuals of our ancestor species H. erectus, one branch of which were the Neanderthals.
+Those ones used to be in Europe and the Middle East.
 But our ancestors were living exclusively in Africa, and only later, between 90,000 and 80,000 years ago, did they start the great exodus that led them to all the latitudes and longitudes on Earth (to Australia at around 65,000 years ago, and to the Americas between 13,000 and 12,000 years ago).
-Some tens of thousands of years later, after our ancestors dispersed in the world, the other species of humans were extinct, either due to warfare with “our people”, or because they couldn’t manage to find food easily anymore, because “our people” were more efficient at finding it.
+Some tens of thousands of years later, after our ancestors dispersed in the world, the H. erectus humans were extinct, either due to warfare with “our people”, or because they couldn’t manage to find food easily anymore, because “our people” were more efficient at finding it.
 The cause is unknown to date.
 The last Neanderthals lived between 30,000 and 25,000 years ago.
-I don’t call those other ones “our people” because none among us (of today’s 6-7 billion) appears to descend directly from them, in the same way that I don’t descend from my cousins (but from my grandparents).
+Recent evidence showed we might have a few “Neanderthal genes” in our DNA’s, which means that some of the Neanderthals are also among “our ancestors”, at least up to a certain degree.

 All these are facts, and have been verified both through fossil evidence, and through DNA research.
-Practically there is no reason for one to doubt, today, the above.
+Today, there is practically no reason to doubt the above.
 But is there any connection of all this with anarchy?

 Oh yes, there is.
-Be patient, we move on.
+Be patient, let’s move on.

 The red part of the earlier colored line represents the most recent 10,000 years.
-We’ll soon see which earth-shattering event occurred there, in the purple part, which led us to the red one, but for the time being let’s concentrate on the long blue part, which is of special importance to us, because as I said above it’s the “anarchic” stage of our existence.
+We’ll soon see which earth-shattering event occurred there, in the purple part, which led us to the red one, but now let’s concentrate on the long blue part, which is of special importance to us, because as I said above it’s the “anarchic” stage of our existence.
 Why do I call it that way?
 How were our ancestors living back then?

 How do we know all this?
 Simply, because this way of life is still in existence.
 There are still hunter-gatherers in many places of the world, such as in the Amazon jungle, in sub-Saharan Africa, on several islands of the Indian and Pacific oceans, and elsewhere.
 Anthropologists go and observe the way of living of those people and announce their findings in journals and conferences.
 Their observations almost always require confirmation by other, independent teams, before being accepted as facts.